Dissociative Identity Disorder (cont.)

 - The illness is not the result of the direct physiological effects of a substance (for example, blackouts or other abnormal behavior during alcohol or other drug intoxication) or a general medical condition (for example, seizures).
 In children, the symptoms are not caused by imaginary playmates or other fantasy play.

 DID often co-occurs with other emotional conditions, including posttraumatic stress disorder (PTSD), borderline personality disorder (BPD), and a number of other personality disorders, as well as conversion disorder.
 DID is sometimes feigned by individuals who may be seeking attention, as in Munchausen's syndrome.
 It has also been appropriately diagnosed as well as feigned in individuals involved in the criminal justice and civil or family court systems (for example, forensic cases).
 Adding to the diagnostic difficulty is that people like pedophiles and other sex offenders, as well as people with antisocial personality disorder, may legally stand to gain from having DID.
 While some of those individuals may feign the diagnosis in an effort to benefit legally, others genuinely suffer from significant dissociative symptoms, as well as full-blown DID.
-In cases where there may be an ulterior motive for being diagnosed with DID, studies show that using a structured interview tool may be the best way to determine if the person truly suffers from this condition.
+In cases where there may be an ulterior motive for being diagnosed with DID, studies show that using a screening test or structured interview may be the best way to determine if the person truly suffers from this condition.

 Get tips on therapy and treatment.